-- 12.1.1 For the ships constructed in compliance with this Chapter, the distinguishing mark IWS (in-water survey) is added to the character of classification denoting the ship is fit for in-water survey. - 12.1.3 The conditions for in-water survey are specified in 2.5 of Part II "Survey Schedule and Scope" of the Rules for the Classification Surveys of Ships in Service.
+- 12.1.1 For the ships constructed in compliance with this Chapter, the distinguishing mark IWS (in-water survey) is added to the character of classification denoting the ship is fit for in-water survey. - 12.1.2 The conditions for in-water survey are specified in 2.5 of Part II "Survey Schedule and Scope" of the Rules for the Classification Surveys of Ships in Service. - 12.1.3 The requirements for arrangement and carrying out of an in-water survey are specified in Section 9 of Part II "Carrying Out Classification Surveys of Ships" of the Guidelines on Technical Supervision of Ships in Service.